krasninja/querycat/docs/development/sdk.md

 - `DisableCache: bool`.
 Do not use cache for subqueries.
 False by default.
 - `FollowTimeout: TimeSpan`.
 Write appended data as source grows.
 Specifies check timeout.
 0 means do not follow.
 - `QueryTimeout: TimeSpan`.
 Throw time out exception if query hasn't been executed within the time.
+- `MaxRecursionDepth: int`.
+Max recursion level of `RunAsync` execution thread call.
+- `CompletionsCount: int`.
+Max number of completion to return.
+- `ConcurrencyLevel: int`.
+Max number of threads that can access the thread.

 ## More Examples